barrelstrength/sprout-docs/docs/fields/README.md

+---
+date: 2018-06-25
+description: Sprout Fields adds several common field types to Craft CMS with the goal of providing a comprehensive suite of common field types necessary for managing business websites in an international community.
+---

 # About Sprout Fields

 Sprout Fields adds several common field types to Craft CMS with the goal of providing a comprehensive suite of common field types necessary for managing business websites in an international community.